Episode 1003: Lords of the Wetlands

 This American crocodile is about to be returned to the wild.

-Changing Seas videographer David Diez films a crocodile that was returned to the wild.
+Changing Seas Videographer David Diez films a crocodile that was returned to the wild.

 American crocodiles are shy creatures that avoid people.